iricigor/psaptgetupdate/README.md

 PSFolderSize              Get-Folder 1.6.3           PSGallery
 ```

+This command runs in about 20 milliseconds, which is about 100 times faster than standard `Find-Command`.

 ### Update all modules

-If called without any names, it will update all modules in the system.
-In this POC, actuall update is not implemented.
+If called without any names, this command will update all modules in the system.
+In this POC, actual update is not implemented, so you need to run it with `-Verbose` or -`WhatIf` to see actual updatable modules.

-Please note from verbose output that commandlet in this mode is processing about 2-3 modules per second!
+Please note from verbose output that commandlet in this mode is processing dozens of modules per second!
 Standard commandlet `Update-Module` takes about 15 second to check for update of one module.

 ```PowerShell